HPCBio/BashWES_VarCall_BW/README.md

-January 2017
+July 2017

 1 Pipeline architecture and function
 ====================================

 This pipeline implements the [GATK's best practices](https://software.broadinstitute.org/gatk/best-practices/) for germline variant calling in Whole Exome Next Generation Sequencing datasets, given a cohort of samples.

-In its latest version, 3.6, the best practices include the stages shown in Figure \[1\] below, which are:
+In its latest version, 3.7, the best practices include the stages shown in Figure \[1\] below, which are:

 1. Mapping to the reference genome
 2. Marking duplicates